-Law In Order Group of Companies (encompassing Law In Order Pty Ltd & Law In Order Electronic Pty Ltd) (LIO) understands that privacy and how we collect, use, disclose and protect your information is important to you.
+Law In Order Group of Companies (encompassing Law In Order Pty Ltd and Law In Order Electronic Pty Ltd) (LIO) understands that privacy and how we collect, use, disclose and protect your information is important to you.
 We are committed to ensuring the privacy of your information and to complying with the Australian Privacy Principles (APPs), which are contained in the Privacy Act 1988 (Privacy Act).

 In summary, personal information is information or an opinion (whether true or not) about an identified, or reasonably identifiable, individual.